Chittagong

 The Nawab of Bengal ceded the port to the British East India Company in 1793.
 The Port of Chittagong was re-organized in 1887 and its busiest shipping links were with British Burma.
 In 1928, Chittagong was declared a "Major Port" of British India.
 During World War II, Chittagong was a base for Allied Forces engaged in the Burma Campaign.
 The port city began to expand and industrialize during the 1940s, particularly after the Partition of British India.
 The city was the historic terminus of the Assam Bengal Railway and Pakistan Eastern Railway.
 During the Bangladesh Liberation War in 1971, Chittagong was the site of the Bangladeshi declaration of independence.
 The port city has benefited from the growth of heavy industry, logistics, and manufacturing in Bangladesh.
 Trade unionism was strong during the 1990s.

 Chittagong accounts for 12% of Bangladesh's GDP, including 40% of industrial output, 80% of international trade, and 50% of tax revenue.
 The port city is home to many of the oldest and largest companies in the country.
 The Port of Chittagong is one of the busiest ports in South Asia.
 The largest base of the Bangladesh Navy is located in Chittagong, along with an air base of the Bangladesh Air Force, garrisons of the Bangladesh Army and the main base of the Bangladesh Coast Guard.
 The eastern zone of the Bangladesh Railway is based in Chittagong.
 The Chittagong Stock Exchange is one of the twin stock markets of Bangladesh with over 700 listed companies.
 The Chittagong Tea Auction is a commodity exchange dealing with Bangladeshi tea.
 The CEPZ and KEPZ are key industrial zones with foreign direct investments.
 The city is served by Shah Amanat International Airport for domestic and external flights.
 Karnaphuli Tunnel, the first and only underwater road tunnel of South Asia, is located in Chittagong.
-The city is the hometown of prominent economists, a Nobel laureate, scientists, freedom fighters and entrepreneurs.
+The city is the hometown of prominent economists, Nobel laureate Muhammad Yunus, scientists, freedom fighters and entrepreneurs.
 Chittagong has a high degree of religious and ethnic diversity among Bangladeshi cities, despite having a great Muslim majority.
-Minorities include Hindus, Christians,Chakmas, Marmas, Baruas, Tripuris, Garos and others.
+Minorities include Hindus, Christians, Chakmas, Marmas, Baruas, Tripuris, Garos and others.